AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

     type Enclosing is tagged limited record ... end record;

+We declare Enclosing as a limited type because we want to preclude assignment statements for client objects of the type.
+Assignment of the enclosing record object would leave the PO Instance discriminant designating the prior (right-hand side) enclosing object.
+If the PO is written with the assumption that the enclosing object is always the one identified during creation of the PO, that assumption will no longer hold.
+We didn't state it up-front, but that is the assumption underlying the idiom as described.

 The type need not be tagged for this idiom solution, but if you do make it tagged, the partial and full views must always match.
 That is, a tagged type must be limited in both views if it is limited in either view.